 FAQs

-However, if memory loss continues into your post-menopausal journey or becomes severe, talk to your doctor.
-It could be a sign of a more serious cognitive issue.
+However, if the loss of memory issue continues for postmenopausal women or becomes severe, talk to your doctor.
+It could be a sign of a more serious issue such as dementia.

-In some more severe cases of menopause-related memory loss, your doctor may recommend a low dose of menopausal hormone therapy (MHT).
+In some more severe cases of forgetfulness, your doctor may recommend a low dose of hormone replacement therapy (HRT).

-MHT can replace the missing estrogen, which leads to cognitive impairments such as memory loss.
+HRT can replace the missing estrogen, which leads to cognitive impairments such as poor memory and dementia.
 It can also help to alleviate a whole host of other menopause symptoms too.

-But MHT comes with a considerable list of side effects, and for some people, the risks outweigh the benefits.
+But HRT comes with a considerable list of side effects, and for some people, the risks outweigh the benefits.

-If you’re going through perimenopause and you’ve noticed you’re becoming more forgetful, try not to worry.
-Chances are your memory loss is just a temporary side effect of hormonal changes.
+If you’re going through climacteric and you’ve noticed you’re becoming more forgetful, try not to worry.
+Chances are your forgetfulness is just a temporary side effect of hormonal changes.

-That being said, several other factors can cause, or add to, memory loss.
+That being said, several other factors can cause or add to the loss of memory.
 These include:

 Depression